"We keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths." - Walt Disney

 Q: What is the process for creating video at SurveyMonkey?

 A: The process of creating any video is time intensive.
-For me here at SurveyMonkey, we actually have two different flows: one for live action, and one for animation.
+For me here at SurveyMonkey, we actually have two different flows: one for live action and one for animation.
 They both can take a lot of time.
-But basically, I mean take, for instance, a live action shoot that we might be doing somewhere.
-There's so many things that we need to coordinate.
+But take, for instance, a live-action shoot that we might be doing somewhere.
+There are so many things that we need to coordinate.
 We need to coordinate the location.
 We need to coordinate all of the prepping prior, say, to an interview.
 There might be casting.
 There might be travel involved that's needed.
 There's a chain of approvals that has to happen.
-All of those things, all of those components would be really difficult to juggle without having one central place like Wrike to put it all in together.
+All of those components would be really difficult to juggle without having one central place like Wrike to put it all together.